Golite Breeze Backpack Sierra Nevada range in winterfront cover In the Mountains - Not Over the Hill by Susan Alcorn

 Sil provided all of the following (Nov 5, 2006):

-The two most active organisations are:
+The two most active organizations are:

 (AIVF) Association International Via Francigena: www.francigena-international.org (Website in 5 languages)